Kavita1013/MovieStudio/README.md

 a) Adding like and dislike count tracking which helps to increase the accuracy of the recommendation system.

-b) More modes can be added to suggest movies to suit every individual
+b) More modes can be added to suggest movies to suit every individual.

 c)This app stands as a testament to the community it envisions to build, bringing all movie lovers together and catering to the needs of the general public.
 Login and community-related features can be added to scale this app even further.